trilok3003/Tutorials/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Angular Cli

+>  Start with the Essentials `ng new my-project --minimal`

+> Keep Your Code Clean and Consistent `ng lint`

+>  Enhance Your Style Sheets with Sass `ng new my-sassy-app --style=scss`

+>  Optimize Your Code for Production `ng build --prod`

+> Use ng generate to Save Time and Avoid Errors  `ng generate`

+>  Enhance Your App with Ease with ng add ` ng add`   It automates the installation and configuration process

+> Work Faster and Smarter with Shortcuts `ng g s`  `ng g m` `ng g d` `ng g p`

+> Share Your Code Across Projects `ng generate library`

+> Store Info About the Build Process to Keep Your App Running Smoothly  `    ng build --stats-json  ` and use tool webpack-bundle-analyze

+> Ensure Your Code Works as Expected `ng test`